 Other Radio Hobbies

 Report #005 11/01/99FCC CHANGES In an October appearance before the House Telecommunications Subcommittee, FCC Chairman William Kennard announced upcoming changes in the FCC.
 Effective 8 November 1999, two new bureaus will be created; the Consumer Information Bureau and the Enforcement Bureau.
 These new bureaus will take over some functions of various existing bureaus to combine similar activities as part of the FCC reorganization.

+INFO REQUEST I have been unable to answer a long standing request from an individual for info regarding Russian station RTZ.
+This is NOT the RTZ Time Signal station of more recent years.
+The RTZ I am referring to was a high-speed Morse station which was active during World War II and into the late 1940s.
 The station was believed to be located in Russia but it is not known if the controlling authority was the Soviet Military or the KGB.
 Through the courtesy of Simon Mason in England, the appeal for details was carried ion the Enigma Newsletter a few years ago but with negative results.
 Hopefully someone familiar with that time period will recall something regarding this station.